yanhan/swagger-ui-any-codebase/README.md

 # About

-Demo of using swagger-ui for any codebase without library dependencies.
-Here, we make use of [Flask](http://flask.pocoo.org/) and Python.
+Demo of using Swagger UI for API documentation for any codebase **without library dependencies**.
+Here, we provide a demo using [Flask](http://flask.pocoo.org/) and Python.

-For more details, such as generalizing this to work across different languages & frameworks, please check out [my blog post](http://blog.pangyanhan.com/posts/2017-11-26-using-swagger-ui-with-any-codebase.html).
+Check out [my blog post](http://blog.pangyanhan.com/posts/2017-11-26-using-swagger-ui-with-any-codebase.html) for more details and explanations, especially on how to generalize this to work across different languages & frameworks.

 ## Docker image